sanjaygarag8648/CancerDiseasePredictionUsingML/README.md

 - Prediction of cancer likelihood based on input features.
 - User-friendly web interface for inputting data and viewing predictions.

+The "Getting Started" section provides step-by-step instructions for someone who wants to set up and run your Django app locally.
+It covers cloning the repository, installing dependencies, configuring the database settings, running migrations, and starting the development server.

 ## Installation

 1. Clone the repository: